Cuba High School (Illinois)

-Cuba High School, also known as Cuba Senior High School, or CHS, is a public four-year high school located at 20325 North IL Route 97, south of Cuba, Illinois, a small city in Fulton County, in the Midwestern United States, at the intersection of Illinois Routes 95 and 97.
+Cuba High School, also known as Cuba Senior High School, or CHS, and more recently as North Fulton High School, is a public four-year high school located at 20325 North IL Route 97, south of Cuba, Illinois, a small city in Fulton County, in the Midwestern United States, at the intersection of Illinois Routes 95 and 97.
 CHS is part of Cuba Community Unit School District 3, which serves the communities of Cuba, Fiatt, Marietta, and Smithfield, and includes Cuba Middle School, and Cuba Elementary School.
 The campus is located 9 miles southwest of Canton, and serves a mixed small city, village, and rural residential community.
 The school districts lies within the Canton micropolitan statistical area.

 Enrollment

 Cuba High School is a small school with an enrollment at 132 students, as of 2019, that commute daily from the neighboring villages and rural areas.

 Academics

 The school's average high school graduation rate between 2015 and 2019 was 78%.
 93% of the grade 9 students in 2019 were on track to graduate, and 53% of the students enroll in college after graduation.